 Southern Baptist Convention Resolution Supports Refugees

-ST. LOUIS, JUNE 14, 2016 — The Southern Baptist Convention (SBC) overwhelmingly passed a resolution affirming and encouraging ministry to refugees during its annual meeting Wednesday.
+ST. LOUIS — The Southern Baptist Convention (SBC) overwhelmingly passed a resolution affirming and encouraging ministry to refugees during its annual meeting Wednesday.

 “The SBC affirmed today the image of God in all persons, including Syrian refugees.
 We as the people of Christ must respond to this crisis with urgency and love.
 I’m thrilled that the SBC stood up for vulnerable refugees in our communities and around the world,” said Dr. Russell Moore, President of the Ethics & Religious Liberty Commission of the Southern Baptist Convention.
 The ERLC is a member of the Evangelical Immigration Table.